 Interactive Assembly: How To Build a Dance

 is a joyful and lively presentation, demonstrating the structure, discipline, and sources of modern dance choreography through performances, discussions, and student participation.
-The company has been successful throughout the Metro Denver area public school system for almost two decades, captivating student audiences with its performances.
+The company has been successful throughout the Metro Denver area public school system for more than two decades, captivating student audiences with its performances.

-Hannah Kahn, artistic director, leads the program, and five dancers from the Hannah Kahn Dance Company perform fully staged and costumed dances to demonstrate contrasting styles, musical accompaniment, costumes, and moods.
+Hannah Kahn, artistic director, leads the program, and five to ten dancers from the Hannah Kahn Dance Company perform fully staged and costumed dances to demonstrate contrasting styles, musical accompaniment, costumes, and moods.

 Dance Workshops and Master Classes